JinodkDevTeam/PurePerms/README.md

 It can be used in conjunction with PureChat to display players groups in chat.

+This branch is made for PocketMine-MP API 4.0

 # Commands

 Command | Description | Permission